xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### The pattern

 To implement the power-ups we used the Command Pattern.
-This pattern consists of deriving power-ups from an abstract class while modifying a common function, *execute* in our case, so that they can have a different results, change different attributes and/or change the Player's state.
+This pattern consists of deriving power-ups from an abstract class while modifying a common function, *execute* in our case, so that they can have different results, change different attributes and/or change the Player's state.

 #### Implementation